makkax/JavaCodeGenerator/README.md

     block.addLine("// ok I do it...");
 });
 ```
-once you are ready, you tell your `bundle` to generate the code with
+Finally you tell your `bundle` to generate the code with
 ```java
 bundle.generateCode(clean);
 ```